Abhinav97739/Training35/Day1/Day1.md

 ###### This project spans various aspects of Linux system administration, including file management, user and group management, service control, process handling, and more.
 You will be completing tasks that simulate real-world scenarios, providing hands-on experience with Linux commands and configurations.

 ### Project Breakdown
---- Creating and Editing Text Files
+#### Creating and Editing Text Files
-Scenario: You are tasked with documenting the configurations and settings for a new server.
+Scenario: We are tasked with documenting the configurations and settings for a new server.

 #### Using Nano
 Create a file server_config.txt using Nano: